 Make a pledge to reduce, reuse, and recycle here: http://bit.ly/2YEpeqY

 Why not also challenge yourself to take one of our other 15 pledges for Make Holidays Greener.
-You can choose pledges such as only buying, eating and drinking at local restaurants and cafes, going meat-free or only staying in Travelife certified hotels on your next holiday, visit: http://bit.ly/2YEpeqY
+You can choose pledges such as reducing or offsetting your journey footprint, buying local, going meat-free or only staying in Travelife certified hotels on your next holiday, visit: http://bit.ly/2YEpeqY

 Share your actions on social media using #MHG19